aturner-epcc/green-software-hpc/index.md

 use of HPC system and how to quantify them.
 We will use practical examples and real data from an existing HPC facility to illustrate the concepts.
 By the end of this lesson you should:

-- Be able to understand the concept of carbon efficiency and how it relates to energy efficiency, including cases where energy efficiency can be at odds with carbon efficiency
+- Be able to understand the concept of carbon efficiency and how it relates to energy efficiency - including cases where energy efficiency can be at odds with carbon efficiency
 - Understand carbon intensity of electricity generation and the implications for carbon aware use of HPC